 Here is an example call, showing only the mandatory data:

 <callPagamS2S> <shopLogin>9000002</shopLogin> <uicCode>242</uicCode><!-- euro --> <amount>24.21</amount> <shopTransactionId>MYSHOP-0001</shopTransactionId> <tokenValue>12XYZWABCDEF3456</tokenValue> </callPagamS2S>

-A group of merchants can share a set of tokens.
+A group of shop logins can share a set of tokens.

 If a merchant belongs to a group he can use all the tokens of the other merchants of the same group.
 The token could be updated or deleted from each of the components of the group using the appropriate web service.

 The group of merchants is defined and mantained by Gestpay customer care.
 When a new merchant is added to a group, he can choose to insert in the group all his previous tokens; In the same way, if a merchant leaves a group he can decide to take or leave his tokens in the group.